-Fig. 1: Cadmium-rich smithsonite from the Sheshodonnell East mine, Carran, The Burren, county Clare, Munster, Ireland.
-6.6x4.3x2.2 cm, 120.55 grams.
+Fig. 1: Cadmium-rich smithsonite from the Sheshodonnell East mine, Carran, The Burren, county Clare, Munster, western Ireland.
+8.5 x 4.0 x 2.5 cm, 120.55 grams.
 The sample has a distinctive heft for its size, even allowing for the nominal specific gravity of 4.2 for smithsonite.
 Cadmium (Cd) is the colouring agent that imparts the spectacular yellow hue.
-Cadmium may be found at percent levels in sphalerite (ZnS) from some localities, and the smithsonite is possibly a secondary mineral formed from pre-existing zinc sulphide (?).
+Cadmium may be found at percent levels in sphalerite (ZnS) from some localities, and the smithsonite is quite probably a secondary mineral formed in the weathering or low-temperature hydrothermal alteration of pre-existing zinc sulphide (sphalerite) and coexisting common carbonates such as dolomite or calcite.
 Sample 365, from the collection of Irish minerals of Robert Yeoman, via David and Daniel Joyce (D. Joyce Minerals), 2026.

 "Rock of the Month # 298, posted for April 2025" ---